El Salvador: Crime

 Since the early twenty-first century, El Salvador has experienced high crime rates, including gang-related crimes and juvenile delinquency.
-El Salvador had the highest murder rate in the world in 2012 but experienced a sharp decline in 2019 with a new centrist government in power.
-It is also considered an epicentre of a gang crisis, along with Guatemala and Honduras.
+El Salvador had the highest murder rate in the world in 2012 but experienced a sharp decline in 2019 with a new conservative government in power.
+In 2005 it was considered an epicentre of a gang crisis, along with Guatemala and Honduras.
 Several journalistic investigations indicate that the government administrations of Carlos Mauricio Funes Cartagena and Salvador Sánchez Cerén, far from working to eradicate violence and the actions of gang groups, made truces with the gangs Barrio 18 and Mara Salvatrucha to keep a certain control over criminal activities and murders in the Salvadoran territory.

-In response to this, the government has set up countless programs to try to guide the youth away from gang membership; so far its efforts have not produced any quick results.
-One of the government programs was a gang reform called "Super Mano Dura" (Super Firm Hand).
+In response to this, the government has set up countless programmes to try to guide the youth away from gang membership; so far its efforts have not produced any quick results.
+One of the government programmes was a gang reform called "Super Mano Dura" (Super Firm Hand).
 Super Mano Dura had little success and was highly criticized by the United Nations.
 It experienced temporary success in 2004 but there was a rise in crime after 2005.
-In 2004, there were 41 intentional homicides per 100,000 citizens, with 60% of the homicides committed being gang-related.
-In 2012, the homicide rate had increased to 66 per 100,000 inhabitants, more than triple the rate in Mexico.
-In 2011 there were an estimated 25,000 gang members at large in El Salvador with another 9,000 in prison.
-The most well-known gangs, called "maras" in colloquial Spanish, are Mara Salvatrucha and their rivals Barrio 18.
-Maras are hunted by death squads including Sombra Negra.
-New rivals also include the rising mara, The Rebels 13.